-As a fourth year CA Public Charter School, Endeavor Charter is proud of what we have accomplished as a TK-12 charter school in Fresno County.
-Successes included, but are not limited to: Providing high-quality educational options to students and their parent/guardian (recent parent surveys indicated that over E:99% of our parents would recommend our school to others), providing effective support to all students (per student survey E:96% of student feel the school provides support to them and their parents), teachers (with parent/guardian collaboration) effectively providing educational plans for all students through our personalized learning plan (PLP) model.
+As a fifth year CA Public Charter School, Endeavor Charter is proud of what we have accomplished as a TK-12 charter school in Fresno County.
+Successes includ, but are not limited to: Providing high-quality educational options to students and their parent/guardian (recent parent surveys indicated that 100% of our parents would recommend our school to others), providing effective support to all students (per student survey 100% of student feel the school provides support to them and their parents), teachers (with parent/guardian collaboration) effectively providing educational plans for all students through our personalized learning plan (PLP) model.
 In addition, students in grades TK-11 participated in Benchmark NWEA MAP Testing at the beginning, midyear (as needed), and end of the school year to assess areas of growth, create student academic goals, and provide appropriate student supports.
-Because end-of-year NWEA testing is still underway, we reported NWEA results comparing the same cohort of students in Fall 2022 with Fall 2023 to assess learning.

-E: The results showed a slight dip in Reading and Math scores remained about the same.
-The 2022-2023 school year SBAC testing participation rate for grades 3-8th and 11th grade students was E: 97%.
-In addition, our CST Science test scores in all grades tested (5th, 8th and High School) were strong and our proficiency rates were higher than the state proficiency rates.
+Because end-of-year NWEA testing is still underway, we reported NWEA results comparing the same cohort of students in Fall 2023 with Fall 2024 to assess learning.
+The results showed a slight dip in Reading and a slight gain in Math scores.
+The 2023-2024 school year SBAC testing participation rate for grades 3-8th and 11th grade students was 98%.
+In addition, our CAST Science test scores in all grades tested (5th, 8th and High School) were strong and our proficiency rates were higher than the state proficiency rates.
 We are proud of our Advising Teachers and Support Staff who provide all students, including those with diverse learning needs, and their parent/guardian, excellent support and assistance on a frequent and regular basis.
 All students were provided with appropriate curriculum, a variety of additional learning materials, and Chromebooks.
-Endeavor Charter School continuously provides student engagement through extracurricular opportunities, such as sports, academic competitions, field trips, onsite classes and activities.
+Endeavor Charter School continuously provides opportunities for student engagement through extracurricular opportunities, such as sports, academic competitions, field trips, onsite classes and activities.
 Overwhelmingly, responses from our school climate surveys given to students and parents were positive.
 Most parents and students felt the school supported their needs, including educational-related technology needs and access to educational materials.
 Most parents also rated our school "above average" and "excellent" in how well we communicated to them about school events and procedures.